 Are you reading this right now while you should be working?
 Unlike the Netflix binge you indulged in, this article is useful for you.
+Find some of the most effective work from home tips and tricks listed in this article to help you in being productive working from home.

 With most companies thinking of permanently shifting to a Work From Home (WFH) model due to the COVID-19 pandemic, it is becoming increasingly clear that many of us will have to adjust to this new normal permanently.
 Gartner’s survey of industry leaders found that 80% have plans to let employees work remotely post-pandemic, at least part of the time.

+We all seem to be in dire need of some work-from-home advice.
 So how to keep yourself motivated and keep your productivity levels up while working from home?

 1. Set working hours